software-tools-books/sd4ds/src/pipeline/index.md

 ---
-title: "A Minimal Pipeline Manager"
+title: "A Modest Pipeline Manager"
 ---

 -   Want reproducible data processing pipelines with a "test run" option